Logius-standaarden/BOMOS-Fundament/ch01_Inleiding_EN.md

 BOMOS consists of:
 * BOMOS Part 1: The Foundation (this document)
 * BOMOS Part 2: [The Substantiation](https://gitdocumentatie.logius.nl/publicatie/bomos/verdieping/en/)
-* BOMOS Supplementary modules: [Linked Data](https://gitdocumentatie.logius.nl/publicatie/bomos/linkeddata/en/) en [Stelsels](https://gitdocumentatie.logius.nl/publicatie/bomos/stelsels/en/)
+* BOMOS Supplementary modules: [Linked Data](https://gitdocumentatie.logius.nl/publicatie/bomos/linkeddata/en/) en [Trust Frameworks](https://gitdocumentatie.logius.nl/publicatie/bomos/stelsels/en/)

 The heart of BOMOS is the ‘Foundation’.
 This consists of a basic description of the Management and Development Model and a further elaboration based on literature and experiences gained in practice.
 In essence, the Management and Development Model is an activity diagram which also offers a definition of the roles relevant in the process of managing and developing standards.

-In addition the [BOMOS in part 2](https://gitdocumentatie.logius.nl/publicatie/bomos/verdieping/en/) offers further insight in particular by sharing best practices from the world of standardisation.
+In addition [BOMOS in part 2](https://gitdocumentatie.logius.nl/publicatie/bomos/verdieping/en/) offers further insight in particular by sharing best practices from the world of standardisation.

 Together Part 1 and Part 2 form the basis for BOMOS.
  On top of this basic structure, the community has produced a number of BOMOS expansions which can be useful in deploying BOMOS in concrete situations, some of which may involve a slightly different context.
 We refer to these as the BOMOS Supplementary Modules or a Body of Knowledge, which will remain dynamic over time.